 After learning this, I set a goal in March, to captain my U19s Vermont football team to a premiership.
 At the time I made the goal, I hadn’t even been given captaincy, but I was already vividly imagining holding up the cup alongside my coach JB.
 The first thing I did was photoshop myself onto an old premiership photo he was a part of.
 This was a secret of mine all year, and I’m now glad to share it with you as my goal came true.

 This wasn’t out of arrogance by any means.
 I simply had so much belief in my teammates that we were capable of achieving the ultimate success.
 We had such a connection and trust in each other, even in preseason, and therefore I knew that we were going to be a special team.

 Before I went to sleep most nights I would look at the picture to remind myself how much I wanted this to achieve this goal.
 Be a Premiership Captain in 2017.
 I would see it, believe it, smile and then sleep.

 I know this is out there!
 This is nothing like what most people do and that made me feel so comfortable.
 I love being unique as it gives me assurance that I’m always being myself and not someone else.

 6 months after I set my goal, this happened:

 How about that!

 I want to make it clear that I’m not saying that visualisation is why we won.
 Not at all, because that would be unrealistic.
 We had a fantastic team that was always going to go far, and likely win the premiership anyway.
 All I know is because I had visualised winning the premiership so many times, when we actually won it, it made me even more happy and fulfilled.

 The message I’m sharing is:

 Goal setting and visualising work arm in arm.
 Live life by setting powerful, SMART goals that will inspire you to achieve something you truly want.
-Use visualisation to add more emotion, giving you greater drive to achieve the goal as you are seeing the final result before is actually completed.
+Use visualisation to add more emotion, giving you greater drive to achieve the goal, as you are seeing the final result before is actually completed.